 In response to Covid-19, masks are always suggested.
 Depending on current CDC numbers, masks may be required.
+Please note: if Greensboro availability is limited or nonexistent, please check for availability at our High Point location.

 Or call 336-275-1654 and leave a message to make an appointment.